Bills punter Matt Araiza named in San Diego State rape lawsuit

 The lawsuit also alleges that Araiza spoke with the plaintiff on the phone next day while detectives from the San Diego Police Department’s Sex Crimes Unit listened to the call.
 The lawsuit claims Araiza confirmed having sex with the plaintiff, but later changed his tone and said he didn’t remember anything that happened that night.

-The Bills drafted Araiza in the sixth round of the 2022 NFL Draft.
-He appeared to win the punting job during training camp when the Bills released incumbent punter Matt Haack on Monday.
+The Bills drafted Araiza – nicknamed “Punt God” for his impressive leg strength – in the sixth round of the 2022 NFL Draft.
+He appeared to win the punting job when the Bills released incumbent punter Matt Haack on Monday.
 Haack later signed with the Colts.

 The Bills play their final preseason game Friday at Carolina.